 - Meningococcal disease (meningitis)

 - Varicella (chickenpox)

 Pneumococcal, rotavirus and annual influenza vaccine are also strongly encouraged.

 Forms needed for immunization information collection

-Before the child’s first day parents must provide the following:
+Prior to the child’s first day, a parent/guardian must provide the following:

 Exemptions from immunization

 As of August 29, 2016, amendments made to the Child Care and Early Years Act, 2014 now require that children attending licensed child care seeking exemptions from immunization for religious or conscientious reasons, or for medical reasons, must submit one of the Ministry of Education exemption forms found below:

 - Statement of Conscience or Religious Belief, Child Care and Early Years Act, 2014 – must be signed by a Commissioner for Taking Affidavits

 - Statement of Medical Exemption, Child Care and Early Years Act, 2014 – must be signed by a healthcare provider and include their license or registration number